apaz-cli/apaz-cli.github.io/blog/The_Contributor_Competition.md

 of this rant are still applicable for new and closed source projects as well.
 Most of it is just generally good advice for running any sort of team.

-    Contributors are usually there to solve their own problems and optimize their own experience.
-They care about their own use case.
+    Contributors usually want solve their own problems and optimize their own experience.
 Generally speaking, contributors don't care about the maintainer's problems as much as the maintainer may hope.
 Especially if they cannot at a glance understand those problems.

     Potential contributors may support your mission, but it's hard to make them sacrifice for it.
 Contributors want to contribute so that they can avoid pain, not